-Internal Audit and Risk Management Attestation- for the 2010-2011 financial year for the Office of Transport and Safety Investigations
+Internal Audit and Risk Management Attestation- for the 2010-2011 financial year for the Office of Transport Safety Investigations

-I, Paul O'Sullivan, Chief Investigator of the Office of Transport Safety Investigations (OTSI) am of the opinion that the Office of Transport Safety Investigations has internal audit and risk management processes in place that are, excluding the exceptions described below, compliant with the core requirements set out in Treasury Circular NSW TC 09/08 Internal Audit and Risk Management Policy.
+I, Paul O'Sullivan, Chief Investigator of the Office of Transport Safety Investigations (OTSI) am of the opinion that the Office of Transport Safety Investigations has internal audit and risk management processes in place that are, in all material respects, compliant with the core requirements set out in Treasury Circular NSW TC 09/08 Internal Audit and Risk Management Policy.
+These processes provide a level of assurance that enables senior management of OTSI to understand, manage and satisfactorily control risk exposure.